sodadata/docs/soda-cloud/resource-map.md

 ![example-deployment](/assets/images/example-deployment.png){:height="700px" width="700px"}

-* A **Soda Agent** is Soda Core that has been deployed in Kubernetes cluster in a cloud services provider environment.
+* A **Soda Agent** is Soda Library that has been deployed in Kubernetes cluster in a cloud services provider environment.
 It enables Soda Cloud users to securely connect to data sources such as Snowflake, BigQuery, and PostgreSQL.
 [Read more]({% link soda-agent/basics.md %}).
 * A **data source** in Soda Cloud is a representation of the connection to your data source.
 Notably, it does not contain any of your data<sup>†</sup>, only data source metadata that it uses to check for data quality.
 [Read more]({% link soda-cloud/add-datasource.md %}). <br />Within the context of Soda Cloud, a data source contains:
   * **datasets** which represent tabular structures with rows and columns in your data source; like data sources, they do not contain your data<sup>†</sup>, only metadata.
 Datasets can contain user-defined **attributes** that help filter and organize check results.
 [Read more]({% link soda-cloud/organize-datasets.md %}).
   * **scan definitions** which you use to define a Soda scan schedule for the data source.
 [Read more]({% link soda-cloud/add-datasource.md %}#1-attributes).